nrwl/nx-ecosystem-ci/README.md

 # how to add a new integration test

-- check out the existing [tests](./tests) and add one yourself.
-Thanks to some utilities it is really easy
-- once you are confident the suite works, add it to the lists of suites in the [workflows](../../actions/)
+Please read our [contributing guide](CONTRIBUTING.md) for details on how to add a new integration test.

-> the current utilities focus on pnpm based projects.
-Consider switching to pnpm or contribute utilities for other pms
+> the current utilities focus on `pnpm` based projects.
+Consider switching to `pnpm` or contribute utilities for other pms
-> TODO: add note about `packageManager: yarn` on package.json here.

 # reporting results